Our renowned advisory board member answers cross-cultural comms questions with years of experience and key insights.

 - Implementing implicit processes in organisations in order to communicate at a higher level (like combinations of high and low context approaches)

-- One-way communication: sharing opposite values and point of views are the key to successful relationships
+- One-way communication: sharing opposite values and points of view are the key to successful relationships

 - Keeping cross-cultural intelligence at the conceptual level: practice makes perfect

 - Practicing based on gut feel and ignoring basic theories